GOLDEN TOAD'S SMOKED PRIME RIB

 Please download my Intro to Prime Rib from my Smokin' Classes for more information about choosing and preparing the perfect Prime Rib.

-- Prime Rib Roast (Bone In, min 3 bone, and USDA Choice or Prime)
+- Bone-In Prime Rib Roast (I like 4 bone roasts and use USDA Choice or Prime)

 - Golden Toad’s Prime Steak Rub